GRILLED COD ON POMMES SARLADAISE

 MONKVALLEY: Memories and thoughts about food and a life lived in the Loire Valley, France

 We love bread and butter pudding quintessential English.
-So, using French croissant seemed a step to far, plus the recipe cones from one of our least favourite TV cooks.
+So, using French croissant seemed a step to far, plus the recipe comes from one of our least favourite TV cooks.
 James … Continue Reading →

 After our recent Wilton Week in Normandy and Brittany this lovely, delicious old-fashioned dish pays tribute to the tastes of Normandy.
 It is Served with boiled potatoes, which can be mashed … Continue Reading →